biomedswe/BASE/README.md

 # sequencing_project
-Allele-specific expression (ase) analysis pipeline
+Allele-specific expression (ASE) analysis pipeline

-This script automates everything from setting up anaconda to downloading reference genome and performing DNA and RNA analysis to get a result about ase
+This script automates everything from setting up anaconda to downloading reference genome and performing DNA and RNA analysis to get a result about ASE

 ## Requirements
 - Platform: